The Rundown from ITV News: Watch the latest edition

 The Rundown is a new news service for young people by ITV News.

-A new edition drops every afternoon on the ITV News Instagram account - tap here on your mobile to follow us on Instagram and be notified of new editions.
+A new edition drops every afternoon on the ITV News Instagram account in our Stories section - tap here on your mobile to follow us on Instagram and be notified of new editions.

 Tap here to add us on Snapchat.
 Hit the bell icon at the top right of your screen to be told when a new edition lands.